Keith Smith (rugby): Rugby union

-His first English appearance was a disappointing 12-12 draw against France played at Parc des Princes in Paris on 2 March 1974.
+His first English appearance was in a draw against France played at Parc des Princes in Paris on 2 March 1974.
 In this game his centre pairing was Coventry’s Geoff Evans.
 Peter Squires and Alan Old also played alongside him, they were both from his Yorkshire club.
-The following day over 200 people, many rugby supporters returning from the match, were killed in an air crash over Northern France.

 Smith then went on the play for England against Wales at Twickenham two weeks later and added two more caps against Wales in Cardiff in 1975 and then playing against Scotland at Twickenham the following game.